acquia/acquia-sdk-php/README.md

 # Installation

-The Acquia SDK can be installed with [Composer](http://getcomposer.org) by adding this package as a dependency.
+The Acquia SDK can be installed with [Composer](http://getcomposer.org) by adding this library as a dependency.

 ```json
 {